erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

     filename: pyapp.snap
     description: A pyapp snap
 ```
 What we notice here, is the included [charm-resource].
-This makes the [layer-snap] aware that we _may_ attach a package along with our deployment (It will be uploaded to the juju controller who then distributes it).
-We won't do this in this tutorial, but feel free to try it on your own.
+This makes the [layer-snap] aware that we _may_ attach a package along with our deployment (It will be uploaded to the juju controller who then distributes it to our pyapp units).

-The resource is just going to be a placeholder in this case. [layer-snap] will automatically download our snap from snapstore.io if it is not uploaded to the controller along with the deploy.
+We won't attach a local snap as a resource in this tutorial, but feel free to try it on your own by reading about it in the [layer-snap].
+The resource is just going to be a placeholder and since we leave it out, [layer-snap] will automatically download our snap from snapstore.io with we deploy.

+Lets continue and see how easy the charm code gets for us.

 ## Create the **reactive/layer_pyapp_snapped.py**
 ```yaml